eniabellver/eniabellver/README.md

 Developer, digital artist and 3D rendering enthusiast.
 ======

 I'm a [School of Code](https://www.schoolofcode.co.uk/) graduate based in the UK.
-I have a background in graphic design and currently work as a QA engineer.
+I have a background in graphic design and currently work as a QA engineer at OAG.

 ### 🎯 Interests:
 - Digital Illustration